hemisemidemipresent/btd6-modding-tutorial/README.md

 # Troubleshooting

+### Mods that used to work before no longer work after a btd6 update

+Update your mods by downloading their newest versions.

 ### The game crashes when loading into a map

 if you have nkhook in your mods folder, remove it.
 The mods that used to require it no longer need it.

-### Cannot find melonloader assembly

-- Update your melonloader version to 0.3.0 (alpha)

 ### Console gives an error